OLIVIA KNIGHT

 Una in Blackbird with Dirt Dogs Theatre Co.

 “Knight is a master of expressions: she can convey the greatest pain and vulnerability, and the most effective defense mechanism in the same scene.
-She knows when to shut her eyes, quiver her lips.
-As disturbing as the subject matter is, her performance is a marvel to watch.”
+She knows when to shut her eyes, quiver her lips.”

 – Doni Wilson for Houston Chronicle